 You normally get one pension statement a year – your provider may call this your annual or yearly statement.

-Your statement shows how much is in your pot and usually an estimate of how much you might get when you start taking money from it.
+- an estimate of how much you might get when you start taking your money

 The State Pension

 You get a State Pension statement from the government.

 Read more about what’s in your State Pension statement on GOV.UK.

 Your pension may have a ‘special feature’.
 This could mean a better deal, like a guaranteed annuity rate.
 It could also mean a restriction, like an early exit fee.